 Getting to Airlie Beach by rail

-There are no direct trains to Airlie Beach, but you can take the Spirit of Queensland to Prosperine and then transfer on the RailBus Coach to Airlie Beach.
-The train runs five times per week from Brisbane to Cairns with stops at all major towns and cities along the coast.
+There are no direct trains to Airlie Beach, but you can take the Spirit of Queensland which runs from Brisbane to Cairns via Prosperine, and then transfer on the RailBus Coach to Airlie Beach.
+The train runs five times per week and stops at all major towns and cities along the East Coast.
 The journey to Prosperine takes about 15 hours from Brisbane and 9.5 hours from Cairns.
 It’s a semi-luxury train with sitting and sleeping berths, showers, entertainment options and onboard dining facilities.

 Getting to Airlie Beach by road

-You can drive to Airlie Beach via the Bruce Highway which connects the coastal towns and cities between Brisbane and Cairns in far north Queensland.
+You can drive to Airlie Beach via the Bruce Highway which connects the coastal towns and cities between Brisbane and Cairns in Far North Queensland.
 Once you arrive in Bowen or Prosperine, follow the signs to Airlie Beach via Shute Harbour Road.
-Below are the approximate driving times from popular cities and towns (not including stops):
+Below are the average driving times from popular cities along the East Coast (not including stops):